newatoms/guides/atom-guide/readme.md

 * linter-js-standard
 * set-syntax
-* markdown-preview (for watching the preview on a white background enable: *Use Github Style*)
+* markdown-preview (for watching the preview on a white background enable: *Use Github Style*.

 ### Themes